wp-plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 4. Simple packing slip PDF

 == Changelog ==

+= 1.1.3 =
+* Feature: PDF engine (dompdf) updated to 0.6.0 for better stability and utf-8 support.
+* Tweak: Local server path is used for header image for better compatibility with server settings.
+* Fix: several small bugs.

 = 1.1.2 =
 * Feature: Totals can now be called with simpler template functions